 It is your responsibility to ensure that completed renewals applications are received on time.
 If no renewal is received by the expiry date, your licence will be expired.

 This means you can no longer sell or supply alcohol or have it consumed or displayed on your premises.
 You will need to apply for a new licence and your application will be dealt with as a new application.

 Please read the checklist on the form to make sure you include all the extra documents we need with your application.
 Incomplete applications will be returned.

-In addition to applciation fees due on renewal of your lceince, existing licences must now also pay annual fees on the anniversary of their last application.
+In addition to application fees due on renewal of your licence, existing licences must also pay annual fees each year on the anniversary of their last application.

 If your licence is suspended you may not sell and supply alcohol until the fee and any penalty charges are paid.

 View alcohol licensing fees.
 The fees for processing your application are non-refundable and must be paid when you apply for your licence.